magento/devdocs/guides/v2.2/cloud/project/profile-database-queries.md

   - Services
 ---

 When making changes to a database, you may find it helpful to run profiling to identify the impact of those changes.
-Profiling maintains a log of database queries and increases run time precision.
+Profiling maintains a log of database queries and increases run-time precision.

-To enable database query profiling:
+#### To enable database query profiling:

 1. [Log in to the database]({{page.baseurl}}/cloud/env/environments-start.html#commands).